networknext/next/README.md

 <br>

 Network Next is a network accelerator for multiplayer games.
+It reduces latency, jitter and packet loss for players when their network performance would otherwise reduce engagement, retention and monetization for your game.

 # Introduction